 - 1 cup + 1 teaspoon of all-purpose flour divided

 - ¼ teaspoon salt

 - 1 large egg lightly beaten

 - ½ cup unsweeteened applesauce

-Toss blueberries with 1 tsp of flour and set aside.
+- Toss blueberries with 1 teaspoon of flour and set aside.

 - Combine flour, cornmeal, sugar, baking powder, and salt in a large bowl.
 Stir with a whisk to evenly combine ingredients.

 - In a medium bowl, combine egg, milk with vinegar, applesauce, and vanilla extract.
 Whisk well.

 - Add wet ingredients to dry and mix just until dry ingredients are moistened.
 Gently fold in blueberries.
 Pour batter into prepared pan and bake for 30-35 minutes or until a cake tester or toothpick inserted in the center comes out clean.